-- nseg = 1 for all sections

-- Ra = 160, Cm = 1, both uniform throughout the cell

-- soma has hh

-- trunk and all its tributaries have hh, but with gnabar & gkbar reduced by a factor of 10 and gleak = 0 (Subsets makes this easy)

-- all dendrites have pas with gpas = 3e-5

-3. Toggle Continuous Create ON.

-4. In the interpreter verify the structure and parameters of your model with topology() and forall psection()

-5. At the proximal end of tuft, place an alpha function synapse that has onset = 0 ms, tau = 1 ms, gmax = 0.01 umho, and e = 0 mV (hint: NEURON Main Menu / Tools / Point Processes / Managers / Point Manager).

-6. Open a graph window to plot soma Vm vs. time.
+- nseg = 1 for all sections - Ra = 160, Cm = 1, both uniform throughout the cell - soma has hh - trunk and all its tributaries have hh, but with gnabar & gkbar reduced by a factor of 10 and gleak = 0 (Subsets makes this easy) - all dendrites have pas with gpas = 3e-5 - 3.
+Toggle Continuous Create ON. - 4.
+In the interpreter verify the structure and parameters of your model with h.topology() and for sec in h.allsec(): print(sec.psection()) - 5.
+At the proximal end of tuft, place an alpha function synapse that has onset = 0 ms, tau = 1 ms, gmax = 0.01 umho, and e = 0 mV (hint: NEURON Main Menu / Tools / Point Processes / Managers / Point Manager). - 6.
+Open a graph window to plot soma Vm vs. time.
 Also set up a space plot that shows Vm along the length of the cell from the distal end of the basilar to the distal end of the tuft.

-7. Run a simulation.
-If necessary, increase Tstop until you can see the full time course of the cell's response to synaptic input.

-8. Increase nseg until the spatial profile of Vm is smooth enough (a couple of applications of forall nseg \= 3 in the interpreter window should do the trick).
+- 7. Run a simulation.
+If necessary, increase Tstop until you can see the full time course of the cell's response to synaptic input. - 8.
+Increase useg until the spatial profile of Vm is smooth enough (a couple of applications of in the interpreter window should do the trick).
 You may need to adjust the peak synaptic conductance in order to trigger a spike.
-Then use the command forall print secname(), " ", nseg to see how many segments are in each section.
+Then use the command to see how many segments are in each section.